Complete Guide to Arches National Park

 Our Favorite Energy Bars that don’t Melt:

-We travel in our RV so we have our fridge with us which is fully stocked with sandwich supplies, protein snack trays, and refrigerated energy bars (Wella Bar and Perfect Bar).
+We travel in our RV so we have our fridge with us which is fully stocked with sandwich supplies, protein snack trays, and refrigerated energy bars ( Perfect Bar).
 If you're not visiting the park in an RV, we highly recommend packing a cooler in your car and having these items on hand as well, especially if you’re planning on spending a half day or more in Arches National Park.
 Above all be sure to bring plenty of water.
 They do have fresh water spigots at the Visitor’s Center at the entrance.

 Arches National Park has very little shade so be sure to pack your sunblock, hat, and sunglasses.
 We would highly recommend wearing hiking boots if you plan on doing the Fiery Furnace hike, the Delicate Arch hike, or the Primitive trail at Devil’s Garden.